 The vibrant, dynamic and globally connected Dallas-Fort Worth area attracts a wide assortment of students and faculty to UTD.
 UT Dallas is ranked as a best value university by Kiplinger's and The Princeton Review and Times Higher Education ranks UT Dallas as #1 in Texas, #2 in the nation and #24 in the world among the top 150 universities under 50 years of age.
 UT Dallas consistently attracts top scholars.
-The average entering freshman SAT for fall 2015 was 1257 and nearly 33% of freshmen ranked in the top 10% of their high school class, with 64% in the top 25%.
+The average entering freshman SAT for fall 2016 was 1261 a nearly 32% of freshmen ranked in the top 10% of their high school class, with 62% in the top 25%.
 UT Dallas is ranked among the top 25 American universities in the number of National Merit Scholars enrolled.

 Location and Environment

 Located in Richardson, Texas, UTD is in a prime location that places it in the second largest state and the fourth largest metropolitan area in the nation.
 Because of the two local airports, Dallas Love Field and Dallas/Fort Worth International Airport, the Dallas area is an international destination.
-Richardson, known as The Telecom Corridor, is home to diverse global technology-based companies.
-Eighteen of the top 21 Fortune 500 companies headquartered in the DFW Metroplex recruit UT Dallas graduates.
+Richardson, known as The Telecom Corridor, is home to diverse global technology-based companies, of the 10 most profitable companies reported by Fortune 500, nine companies or their subsidiaries recruit UT Dallas students.

 The Dallas-Fort Worth Metroplex is one of the nation's largest urban areas, with shopping, entertainment venues, five major sports teams, museums and art galleries and places for outdoor running, biking, hiking and skating.
 Area attractions include the Fort Worth Stockyards, the Dallas and Fort Worth zoos, Fair Park, the Dallas World Aquarium, the Perot Museum of Nature and Science, the Kimbell and Amon Carter museums and the Dallas Arts District.
 Major sports teams include the Dallas Cowboys and their $1.2 billion stadium, the Dallas Mavericks, the Dallas Stars, the Texas Rangers and the soccer team FC Dallas.
 Dallas's vibrant music scene covers the spectrum-rock, jazz, blues, country, classical and more.